peter88213/nvhelp-en/source/getting_started.rst

 .. figure:: _images/getting_started09.png
    :alt: novelibre screenshot

-A file selection dialog opens and asks for the *.odt* document.
+A file selection dialog opens and asks for the *ODT* document.
 The new project will be created in the same directory and named after the manuscript file, but with the *.novx* extension.

 .. caution::
-   Once your novel is imported into *novelibre*, your initial *.odt* document is no longer needed.
+   Once your novel is imported into *novelibre*, your initial *ODT* document is no longer needed.
 So if you want to keep it, you best move it elsewhere, so that it is not overwritten by an `exported document
    <export_menu.html#manuscript-for-printing-export-only>`__ later on.